mehrshad-kh/jcombine/README.md

 This script was written during the Advanced Programming course I took at [Tehran Polytechnic (AUT)][1], in order for me and my friends to easily upload a single Java file to [Quera][2], where our exercises where hosted.

+## Contribution
+If you find any problems or have any suggestions, feel free to open a pull request and get in touch with me.

-## Say Thanks
+## Gratitude
-In case you find this script useful, I would be glad if you could give it a star.
+In case you find this script useful, I'd be glad if you could give it a star.

 [1]: https://aut.ac.ir/en
 [2]: https://quera.org/